-Bill Troup, Head of

-Service for Angus Health and

-Social Care Partnership, said, "I'm

-delighted that the team has been

-recognised for their hard work and

-for the difference they make to

-people's lives locally.
+Bill Troup, Head of Bill Troup, Head of Service for Angus Health and Social Care Partnership, said, "I'm delighted that the team has been recognised for their hard work and for the difference they make to people's lives locally.

 "Since AIDARS started the team has increased the number of people they see and reduced waiting times meaning people are getting into treatment faster.

-Before the team was established it took an average of 53 days, now it's 18 days.
-The service also offers evening appointments which make it easier for patients who are employed, in training or education or who have caring responsibilities to access treatment."
+Before the team was established Before the team was established it took an average of 53 days, now it's 18 days.
+The service also offers evening appointments which make it easier for patients who are employed, in training or education or who have caring responsibilities to access treatment "

-Substance misuse continues to be a significant issue which impacts on whole families and communities best meet the needs of people in Angus.
-Recent developments include joint working between the ADP, Police Scotland and Scotlish Ambulance Service colleagues to offer support for anyone who experiences a non-fatal overdosc
+Substance misuse continues to be a significant issue which impacts on whole families and communities

+Drug Partnership (ADP) is focused on building local services that will best meet the needs of people in Angus.
+Recent developments include joint working between the ADP, Police Scotland and Scottish Ambulance Service colleagues to offer-